 Anyone who has ever sat on a suitcase knows that most clothing can handle a bit of squish from time to time—but that doesn't mean we want to subject them to it long term.
-There's a reason that stackable bins frequently come up in conversations about long-term storage and organizing: they're a versatile choice that works for a variety of belongings.
-And, they tend to hold their shape well.
+There's a reason that stackable bins frequently come up in conversations about long-term storage and organizing: They're a versatile choice that works for a variety of belongings.
+They also tend to hold their shape well.
 Among the choices gathered here, roughly half are stackable.
-We singled out Sorbus Storage Bins as Best Stackable in part because of their dual-openings that allow you to access your clothes without lifting out the bins on top—a feature well-worth considering if you don't want to break into a sweat just to get to your bins on a regular basis.
+We singled out Sorbus Storage Bins as Best Stackable, in part because of their dual-openings that allow you to access your clothes without lifting out the bins on top—a feature that's well worth considering if you don't want to break into a sweat just to get to your bins on a regular basis.

 Design and Size

-How do you keep clothes from mold in storage?
+How do you protect clothes from mold in storage?

 If you are keeping clothes in an environment where they may potentially be exposed to moisture, consider an airtight or waterproof storage option, like our Best Plastic Bin, the Clear Weathertight Tote from The Container Store, or the TAILI Hanging Vacuum Storage Bags.

 Is it better to store clothes in boxes or plastic bins?

 There's a place for either option, depending on your needs.
 For long-term, durable storage with added protection from moisture, our vote is for plastic bins.
 None of the choices we selected here was cardboard, while three are plastic bins (our Best Plastic Bin, the Clear Weathertight Tote from The Container Store, the Best Heavy Duty container, the Brightroom 128qt Extra Large Wheeled Latching Storage Box, and our choice for Best for Small Spaces, The Container Store Our Long Under Bed Box With Wheels).